StackStorm/st2-packages/README.md

     - /tmp/st2-packages:/root/packages
 ```

-This is the configuration of worker machine which is a ruby one and it's able to run rspec tests, integration tests are base on [serverspec](http://serverspec.org) library.
+This is the configuration of ubuntu worker machine which is a ruby one and it's able to run rspec integration tests.
+These tests use [serverspec](http://serverspec.org) library for testing servers.

-Let's describe a few important variables:
+Let's describe a few important configuration variables:

  - **ST2_PACKAGES** - specifies a full list of st2 components which defines what components will be built.
  - **ST2_GITURL** - specifies an URL of upstream stackstorm sources.